Vjadhav-codes/React-Jobs-Application/README.md

 This application was developed between August–October 2025 and continues to be improved as I enhance features, refine performance, and expand UI capabilities.

-The deployed version demonstrates my front-end fundamentals, problem-solving ability, and clean component design.
+The deployed version demonstrates:

+Strong front-end fundamentals

+Clean component-driven architecture

+Ability to solve problems and build production-ready features

-I take full ownership of my projects and can deliver complete, production-ready features with the same discipline and consistency shown here.
+I take complete ownership of my projects and maintain a consistent, disciplined development workflow.

 Features
 Completed